sheesh19/sheesh19/README.md

 <p>I currently work as a remote full stack developer at Opinamos and recently at Roadpass Digital.
-Day-to-day, I'm typically using Ruby on Rails and Stimulus JS.</p>
+Day-to-day, I'm typically using Ruby on Rails, Hotwire, and Stimulus JS.</p>